GenomicsAotearoa/EWAS_DAP/README.md

 # Environment variables

-These are best set in a ewas_config file that should be placed in the user's home folder for security reasons as it contains email password.
+These are best set in the ewas_config file that should be placed in the user's home folder for security reasons as it contains email password.
 Sample ewas_config file is available in this project

 EWAS_EMAIL_FROM - "from" email address to be used in the job report email
 EWAS_EMAIL_HOST - email server host to be used for sending the job report email (i.e. smtp.gmail.com)